mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/mongodb-administration/index.md

 - PMM Client Version
 - Port numbers for Linux and MongoDB monitoring *(default: 0 causes random port assignment)*

 The pmm-client will be installed, configured and started at the start time of the MongoDB tasks.
+Combined with the mongod logs, you will see the following lines *(or similar)* in the stdout logs:
+    ```shell
+    2018-03-29 17:51:38.114 3     mongodb-executor-linux  INFO    MongoDB server is now reachable
+    2018-03-29 17:51:38.114 3     mongodb-executor-linux  INFO    Repairing all PMM client services
+    2018-03-29 17:51:38.124 3     mongodb-executor-linux  INFO    Listing PMM services
+    2018-03-29 17:51:38.177 3     mongodb-executor-linux  INFO    Starting PMM metrics services  linux_port=1025 max_retries=5 mongodb_port=1026
+    2018-03-29 17:51:38.429 3     mongodb-executor-linux  INFO    Added PMM service linux:metrics, pmm-admin out: 'OK, now monitoring this system.'
+    2018-03-29 17:51:38.502 3     mongodb-executor-linux  INFO    Added PMM service mongodb:metrics, pmm-admin out: 'OK, now monitoring MongoDB metrics using URI clustermonitor:***@localhost:27017'
+    2018-03-29 17:51:38.502 3     mongodb-executor-linux  INFO    Listing PMM services
+    2018-03-29 17:51:38.531 3     mongodb-executor-linux  INFO    Starting PMM Query Analytics (QAN) agent service  max_retries=5
+    2018-03-29 17:51:40.705 3     mongodb-executor-linux  INFO    Added PMM service mongodb:queries, pmm-admin out: 'OK, now monitoring MongoDB queries using URI clustermonitor:***@localhost:27017
+    It is required for correct operation that profiling of monitored MongoDB databases be enabled.
+    Note that profiling is not enabled by default because it may reduce the performance of your MongoDB server.
+    For more information read PMM documentation (https://www.percona.com/doc/percona-monitoring-and-management/conf-mongodb.html).'
+    2018-03-29 17:51:40.705 3     mongodb-executor-linux  INFO    Completed PMM client executor
+    ```

 *Note: The PMM Client uses the ['clusterMonitor' MongoDB user](#system-users) to gather data*

 ### Running PMM Server as a Marathon Job

-*Note: this feature is in beta.
+*Note: this feature is in Beta.
 Some features of the PMM Server and PMM Query Analytics may not function correctly.*

 The following process launches a single PMM Server container in DC/OS.
 This should be done **before** starting the percona-mongo service:
-1. Visit the *'Services'* tab in DC/OS UI.
+1. Visit the *'Services'* tab of the DC/OS UI.
 1. Select *'Run a Service'*.
 1. Select *'JSON Configuration'*.
 1. Paste the following PMM Server job definition, modify if required: